LEARNAcademy/Instructor-Resources/javascript/jest.md

   // a describe method that lists the name of the function describe("divisibleBy", () => {
-    // a test/it method that describes what the function does it("akes two numbers as arguments and returns whether the first number is evenly divisible by the second", () => {
+    // a test/it method that describes what the function does it("takes two numbers as arguments and returns whether the first number is evenly divisible by the second", () => {
       //an expect method calling on the function followed by the matcher that checks the expected output of the function return expect(divisibleBy(10, 5)).toEqual("10 is evenly divisible by 5") expect(divisibleBy(10, 3)).toEqual("10 is not evenly divisible by 3")